AdguardTeam/tsurlfilter/packages/tsurlfilter/src/rules/declarative-converter/readme.txt

 ! <br/>
 ! <b>MV3 limitations:</b>
 ! <br/>
 !
+Allowlist rules are not supported
+! <br/>
+!
 Regexps, negation and allow-rules are not supported ! <br/>
 !
-Rules with the same matching condition are combined into one, but only within ! the scope of one static filter or within the scope of all dynamic rules ! (custom filters with user rules).
+Rules with the same matching condition are combined into one, but only within ! the scope of one static filter or within the scope of all dynamic rules ! (custom filters and user rules).
 ! <br/>
 ! <b>Examples:</b>
 ! <br/>